We already know who will be the presenters of the Oscars this year - The Courier

 The names of those responsible for hosting the film industry’s main ceremony and award ceremony have just been announced: the Oscars.
 According to the publication Deadline, comedians Amy Schummer, Wanda Sykes and Regina Hall will be entertaining at the first major event in three years without a master of ceremonies.

 According to the news site, the official confirmation is expected to take place on February 15 on ABC’s Good Morning America morning show.
-This channel will also be in charge of broadcasting the event that will award the best of the seventh art on March 27th.
+This channel will also be responsible for broadcasting the event, scheduled for March 27th.
 As usual, it will take place at the Dolby Theater in Los Angeles, USA.

 In 2021, the Oscar show became the least watched of all time.
 This year is not expected to take place as it marks the return of the ceremony in the format we are used to before the start of the Covid-19 pandemic.